 Superstitions as well as social stigma and shame attached to the disease add to the problems of poverty and illiteracy.
 As a result women and children living in India with HIV face huge medical, psychological and social challenges.

-In a small yet significant way, God is using Ark to make a difference in the lives of widows and orphans who are affected/ infected by HIV/AIDS.
+In a small yet significant way, Ark is making a difference in the lives of widows and orphans who are affected/ infected by HIV/AIDS.

 ‘Ashirvad’ means blessing!
-At each Ashirvad Family Day, the patients are blessed as they are received with the love and compassion of Christ.
-During the gathering, the Word of God is clearly expounded.
-These who have experienced rejection from family and friends find acceptance in this fellowship and their hearts are open to hear about eternal hope found in Jesus Christ!
-Most have placed their faith in the Lord Jesus Christ and are living joyfully.
+At each Ashirvad Family Day, the patients are blessed as they are received with the love and compassion.
+During the gathering, they receive counseling and financial help for nutrition.
+These who have experienced rejection from family and friends find acceptance in this fellowship and their hearts are open to one another and hope is renewed.

-Over the years several have received self support projects which has helped them to an extent to earn their livelihood.
+Over the years several have received self support projects like buffaloes, goats, small shops etc. which has helped them to an extent to earn their livelihood.